 With the beautiful beaches, warm coastal temperatures and rich history, it’s no wonder that many of the area vacationers chose to become permanent residents of the Crystal Coast.
 We continue to be a prime location for those looking to relocate, retire or find a second home.
-Our warm and inviting community is a real treasure, as locals openly welcome newcomers to our area.
-The current economic climate created many great real estate deals along the Crystal Coast.
-Homes along the coast vary significantly in price depending upon proximity to the beach as well as historic districts and golf courses.
-There are many new developments closer inland that offer attractive communities to fit a wide range of needs and budgets.
+Our warm and inviting community is a real treasure, as locals openly welcome newcomers to our area with open arms.
+Homes along the coast can vary significantly in price- primarily depending upon proximity to the beach or Intracoastal Waterway, but also historic & business districts and golf courses.
+There are many new developments that offer attractive communities to new homebuyers with a wide range of needs and budgets.

-Beaufort offers a picturesque view of a historic coastal community.
-Situated in a charming maritime area, Beaufort’s historic district showcases stunning water views as well as established neighborhoods and developments that echo the architectural surroundings.
-Beaufort also offers newer developments, many located east, along highway 70.
-One of the area’s hotspots, especially in the summer months, this boater’s town offers numerous inns, restaurants and shops and plenty of outdoor entertainment so you can sit and enjoy the beautiful views while enjoying the local entertainment.
-Learn more about this beautiful area.
+Living in Beaufort offers the chance to live in one of the most unique coastal communities our area has to offer.
+Situated in a charming maritime area, Beaufort’s historic district showcases stunning water views as well as established neighborhoods and businesses that echo the architectural surroundings.
+Home to many of the Crystal Coast hotspots (especially in the summer months) this boater-friendly town offers numerous inns, restaurants and shops with plenty of outdoor entertainment and beautiful views.

-Perhaps the epitome of showcasing life’s simple pleasures, Down East is comprised of a group of communities where boat sheds are more common than garages and many of the traditional fishermen and boat builders live.
-The newer developments in this area offer beautiful maritime landscape and properties situated along the many creeks, bays, marshes, inlets and rivers throughout where you can easily spot egrets, herons, ospreys and other wildlife prospering in this area.
-If you’re looking to get away from it all and still be a quick drive to nearby towns, this is an area to learn more about.
-Click here to learn more.
+Perhaps the epitome of showcasing life’s simple pleasures, Down East is comprised of a group of small communities where many of the area’s commercial fishermen and boat builders live.
+The newer developments in this area offer a beautiful maritime landscape and properties situated along the many creeks, bays, marshes, and rivers where you can easily spot egrets, herons, ospreys and other wildlife prospering in this area.
+If you’re looking to get away from it all and still be within a quick drive to nearby towns, this is an area to learn more about.